The following strategies guide our advice to clients and are reflected in the positioning of the Founders Fund.

 Bonds

-The risk versus return trade-off for bonds has improved but returns are likely to come with higher volatility than investors have been accustomed to as yields react to changes in inflation and central bank activity.
+The risk versus return trade-off for bonds is in line with long-term averages but returns are likely to come with higher volatility than investors have been accustomed to as yields react to changes in interest rate expectations and central bank activity.
 Over the next five years, we expect bonds to return between 3-5% per year, which translates to a 15-25% cumulative return.

 Bonds remain an important tool for most clients.
 They can provide safety when stocks are volatile, and as such, are a diversifier for a balanced portfolio.

-In the Founders Fund, we’ve maintained our below-target weight in bonds (31%) but have increased the allocation with the rise in yields.
-We continue to hold an above-target weighting in cash (9%), which provides some defence when interest rates are rising and gives the fund liquidity.
-Further, yields on short-term cash investments such as T-Bills have risen significantly over the past year, making the asset class more attractive.
+In the Founders Fund, we’re at our target weight in bonds (35%).
+We continue to hold an above-target weighting in cash (7%), which provides some defence and gives the fund liquidity.
+Much of the cash is invested in short-term investments such as T-Bills which are currently yielding approximately 2.8%.

 Stocks